ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Replay Attacks {#replay}

-A server is responsible for either rejecting replayed requests or ensuring that the effect of replays does not adversely affect Clients or resources.
+A gateway is responsible for either rejecting replayed requests or ensuring that the effect of replays does not adversely affect Clients or resources.

 Encrypted requests can be copied and replayed by the Oblivious Relay